 **Due to the public health threats posed by Covid-19, this is a remote internship.
-Refugees Welcome! aims to strengthen and streamline immigrant and refugee services across the greater Boston area.
-Refugees Welcome! is a 501(c)3 nonprofit embedded in the University of Massachusetts Boston’s Center for Peace, Development, and Democracy.
-The organization pursues our mission by […]
+Migrant Alliance and Partnership Network aims to strengthen and streamline immigrant and refugee services across the greater Boston area.
+Migrant Alliance and Partnership Network is a 501(c)3 nonprofit embedded in the University of Massachusetts Boston’s Center for Peace, Development, and Democracy.
+The […]

 **Due to the public health threats posed by Covid-19, this is a remote internship.
 The Hart Uplifted, Inc. is non-profit organization aiming to help those of the Hartford community flourish and succeed.